 The call workflow proceeds as follows:

-XXX_init()gets called once per query per index, in the very beginning.
+XXX_init()gets called once per query per table, in the very beginning.
 A few query-wide options are passed to it through a

 SPH_RANKER_INITstructure, including the user options strings (in the example just above, "option1=1" is that string).

 XXX_update()gets called multiple times per matched document, with every matched keyword occurrence passed as its parameter, a

 SPH_RANKER_HITstructure.
 The occurrences within each document are guaranteed to be passed in the order of ascending

 XXX_finalize()gets called once per matched document, once there are no more keyword occurrences.
 It must return the

 WEIGHT()value.
 This function is the only mandatory one.

 XXX_deinit()gets called once per query, in the very end.